CFTC tells CME Group to work more on 'spoofing' detection

 The practice gained notoriety last month after high-frequency trader Michael Coscia was charged with manipulating commodity futures prices in the first U.S. federal criminal prosecution of spoofing.

-The CFTC recommended CME further address its surveillance of spoofing after the agency’s Division of Market Oversight reviewed rule enforcement at the New York Mercantile Exchange and Commodity Exchange Inc from July 1, 2012 to June 30, 2013.
-The exchanges are owned by Chicago-based CME.
+The CFTC recommended that CME work more on identifying spoofing after the agency’s Division of Market Oversight reviewed rule enforcement at the New York Mercantile Exchange and the Commodity Exchange from July 1, 2012, to June 30, 2013.
+Both exchanges are owned by Chicago-based CME.